Cognitive Systems

 What are cognitive systems?
 A definition

-At the Fraunhofer Institute for Cognitive Systems, we view cognitive systems as technical systems capable of independently solving and developing strategies for human tasks.
+At the Fraunhofer Institute for Cognitive Systems IKS, we view cognitive systems as technical systems capable of independently solving and developing strategies for human tasks.
 To accomplish this, these systems are equipped with cognitive capabilities for context comprehension, interaction, adaptation and learning.
 Cognitive systems can utilize artificial intelligence (AI) methods such as machine learning, neural networks and deep learning.

 Cognitive systems understand, learn and make decisions